 Anyone can audition for an acting role in our productions, though you will need to become a member if you are successful and land a part.
 In addition, we would encourage you to take on a supportive role elsewhere in the society (props, PA, publicity etc) to give you a wider understanding of how the whole society works, and to help with the running of each production.

-We produce four plays per season (September to June) and perform at the Lawrence Batley Theatre in the centre of Huddersfield (www.thelbt.org.uk).
-Audition dates are advertised on the website and in the monthly newsletter for members.
-You don’t need to have previous experience but you do need to be able commit to at least five weeks of rehearsals and to six performances (our plays run from Tuesday to Saturday, including a Saturday matinee.)
+We usually produce four plays per season (October to June) and perform at the Lawrence Batley Theatre in Huddersfield (www.thelbt.org.uk) and at Longwood Mechanics Hall.
+Audition dates are advertised on the website and in the newsletter.
+You don’t need to have previous experience but you do need to be able commit to at least five weeks of rehearsals and to five performances (our plays run from Wednesday to Saturday, including a Saturday matinee.)

 “I’ve been involved with the Thespians since the 60s playing roles as diverse as Shirley Valentine, Esme Allen in David Hare’s Amy’s View, and Meg Boles in Pinter’s The Birthday Party.
 It’s a lot of fun getting to know everyone in the cast, but it’s quite a big commitment too: you’ve got to make sure you can get to all the rehearsals and to all the performances.
 It’s a great feeling when you’re all working together to get the play on, and a sense of a job well done when we all take our bows at the end.”

-“I had never acted before joining the Thespians four years ago.
+“I had never acted before joining the Thespians.
 I started off with a small part in The Heiress which helped to build up my confidence.
 The director worked closely with me, so by the time the play started, I felt prepared.
 It’s a great way to meet people, and I’m now involved in most of our productions, either acting, backstage, or as part of the casting committee.”

 Want to know more about acting?
-Contact firstname.lastname@example.org
+Contact us

-The director is the person who oversees and orchestrates the production, putting the actors through their paces and collaborating with the stage manager , the set builders, the wardrobe and the lighting staff to create their vision of the play.
-S/he is responsible for the quality of the production.
+The director is the person who oversees and orchestrates the production, putting the actors through their paces and collaborating with the stage manager, the set builders, the wardrobe and the lighting staff to create their vision of the play.
+They are responsible for the quality of the production.

 Want to know more about directing?
-Contact email@example.com
+Contact us

 This role involves working closely with the director, helping them in a variety of jobs.